Your EZ Search Guide to New Jersey Property Taxes

 Any time property taxes remain unpaid, the taxing authority issues a tax sale certificate.
 The state sells these certificates in an auction once every year.
 These tax certificates can accrue interest for their owners.
 That holder can eventually foreclose and take possession of the home if the homeowner doesn’t pay off the tax certificate within the redemption period.

-Understanding Your New Jersey Property Taxes
+Understanding Property Taxes in New Jersey

 Start Your Home Search